 As set forth in the policy, faculty members on childbearing, adoption, and childrearing leaves are not required to fulfill University service responsibilities, such as membership on committees, during their leave.
 During the academic year in which the leave is taken, eligible faculty members receive a reduction in their annual teaching load corresponding to the length of the leave.
 It is assumed that no faculty member’s teaching load will be reduced to less than one course per academic year because of childbearing/adoption and/or childrearing.

 The faculty member’s School or Department is responsible for identifying and hiring replacement teaching assistance as necessary, with the cost for the replacement to be borne by the respective School.
 Faculty are not required to “make up” missed courses in subsequent terms.
 Faculty on leave retain responsibility for any necessary supervision to students pursuing such work as undergraduate senior honors, masters, or doctoral research.

 While a faculty member is on paid leave, Northwestern will continue to pay its share of health insurance premiums, and the faculty member will be responsible for his or her portion of premiums.
-Additional information regarding benefits is available on the Human Resources website.
+Additional information regarding benefits is available on the Northwestern University HR Benefits page.

 Faculty members are encouraged to discuss any questions or issues relating to the Family Leave policy with their respective Department Chairs, Dean’s Offices, and/or the Office of the Provost.